 Here is a list of some of the potential health benefits linked with CBGA:

 CBGA might help people with diabetes combat a few of the comorbidities and complications of this disease such as cardiovascular disease.
 CBGA has been examined in vitro where it was found that it significantly inhibits the enzyme known as aldose reductase, which is one of the main contributors associated with oxidative stress which often results in heart problems along with other serious diseases.
-As was expected, results from these CBGA tests happened to be significantly dose dependent.
+As was expected, results from these CBGA tests happened to be significantly dose-dependent.
 The synthetic-based inhibitor drugs have a number of adverse effects on many patients, this is why a CBGA plant-derived medication could become a very promising prospect.

 CBGA, may in the future prove to be vital for the patients that have been diagnosed with Colorectal Cancer, which is currently the 3rd most common of the cancers and the 4th leading-cause of deaths that are cancer-related.
 Scientists have examined the cytotoxic effects related to CBGA extracted directly from cannabis.
 They discovered that CBGA not only killed the cancer cells in the colon but also increased early “cancer cell death”, and stopped the cycle of cancer cells.
 While there is definitely a lot more research that is needed, many scientists and researchers are starting to feel confident that CBGA might effectively target cancer cells in the colon, but might also be effective to prevent the proliferation and growth of polyps.
 When left untreated, many polyps will grow and proliferate into carcinomas.

-A team of researchers have also discovered that CBGA might help people that suffer from a range of metabolic disorders.
-In the year 2019, in a silico study, which involved computer simulation, CBGA was examined for its role and part in activating something known as PPARs (peroxisome proliferator-activated receptors) that perform the role of regulating the metabolism.
+A team of researchers has also discovered that CBGA might help people that suffer from a range of metabolic disorders.
+In the year 2019, in a silicon study, which involved computer simulation, CBGA was examined for its role and part in activating something known as PPARs (peroxisome proliferator-activated receptors) that perform the role of regulating the metabolism.
 When the PPARs are not functioning properly, many people will develop diseases such as increased levels of triglycerides or high cholesterol, or diabetes.
 This particular study revealed that CBGA activated the PPAR receptors, which stimulates lipid metabolism.
 This assists in lowering excessive lipid accumulation.
 This study, however, still needs to be conducted in both human and animal trials.

 The research is still lacking associated with any aspect of CBGA consumption.
 While there are a few anecdotal reports that have discussed juicing or ingesting CBGA from hemp, it is still always highly recommended to first consult with a qualified health professional, before experimenting with CBGA.
 It is also important to only purchase CBD and cannabis products from a reputable and well-known source.